gazebodude/gazebodude.github.com/_posts/2014-01-22-exploring_flatland__part_ii.md

 perturbations* to any system are generically linear.
-We imagine that the true theory of the world could be something very complicated, but we are only trying to understand small disturbances to one part of it so we can work instead with a dramatically simplified verysion of things.
+We imagine that the true theory of the world could be something very complicated, but we are only trying to understand small disturbances to one part of it so we can work instead with a dramatically simplified version of things.
 The beauty of physics is you can often make progress this way, unlike in, say, economics.

 I didn't explain what \\(\mu\\) is.
 It is a physical constant of the scalar field